tmikey-edu/tmikey-edu.github.io/index.md

 # Nathan Nguyen's Portfolio

-I am a Computer Science major at CSUF with a concentration in Cybersecurity and I plan to graduate in 2027.
+I am a Computer Science major at CSUF with a concentration in Cybersecurity.

 ##  Favorite CPSC 120L Labs